-Residential treatment services for youth (Therapeutic Group Home and Psychiatric Residential Treatment Facilities) are "carved out" of managed care, and covered and managed by Magellan of Virginia through fee-for-service.
-This means that they are indeed covered, but when a youth is enrolled with a Managed Care Organization and it is determined that they may need evaluation for or placement in a residential level of care, their mental health care is temporarily managed by Magellan of Virginia.
+Residential treatment services for youth (Therapeutic Group Home and Psychiatric Residential Treatment Facilities) are "carved out" of managed care, and covered and managed by Kepro/Acentra through fee-for-service.
+This means that they are indeed covered, but when a youth is enrolled with a Managed Care Organization and it is determined that they may need evaluation for or placement in a residential level of care, their mental health care is temporarily managed by Kepro/Acentra.
 Their medical coverage remains with the Managed Care Organization.